Wajih-O/pydantic-v2-demo/pydantic_v2.md

 <!-- alternative source/name for field, enable seamless mapping of different names of fields to corresponding model -->

-it can support alias paths as well as simple string aliases to flatten data as it's validated
+supports simple alias as well as alias paths with flatten feature for mapping nested data

 ```python
 from pydantic import AliasPath